Global Business Management / IB BS

 Choose a minor and expand your knowledge about area of your interest

-American higher education system enables students to choose a minor.
-It is a related set of academic courses that enables students to expand their knowledge; for example, you can choose a Psychology minor and combine it with the business courses.
+The American higher education system enables students to choose a minor.
+It is a related set of academic courses that enables students to expand their knowledge in a specific area; for example, you can choose a Psychology minor and combine it with your business courses.

 The benefits of having a minor are multiple; from being visible on a university transcript to enabling a student to develop another area of professional expertise or personal interest and showcase depth in more than one discipline.